wp-plugins/recent-categories/readme.txt

 You can set the max number of categories to show, the title, and the date.

+= How can I contribute? =
+Feel free to submit an issue or a pull-request on [GitHub](https://github.com/twodayslate/Recent-Categories-Widget)

+= What is the best way to contac you? =
+Check out [my website](http://zac.gorak.us) for a list of ways to do just that!

 == Screenshots ==

 1. screenshot-1.png widget shown in sidebar of Twenty Fifteen